Sai-Kartheek-Reddy/Spark-Scheduler-Comparison/README.md

 ### Hyperparameter Tuning

 Hyperparameter tuning is essential for optimizing the performance of machine learning models.
 We employed grid search cross-validation to find the best combination of hyperparameters for FP Growth and Random Forest algorithms.

+### Conclusion and Future Work
+This project compares Spark's FIFO and FAIR schedulers in hyperparameter tuning tasks for FP Growth and Random Forest algorithms.
+The FAIR scheduler consistently exhibits reduced execution times across different algorithms and cluster sizes, particularly as the number of worker nodes increases, underscoring its scalability and efficiency.
+Further study is needed to analyze the fair scheduler on a larger number of nodes in the Spark cluster.
+Additionally, efforts should be made to mitigate network overhead to obtain accurate results.